vertuzz/fullstack-challenge/README.md

 5. **Documentation**:
     - Provide a brief README detailing how to set up and run your application.

+6. **Running / Deployment***:
+    - Package the application using Docker or Docker Compose.
+    - Include a run.sh script to simplify the running process: `docker run ...` or `docker-compose up ...`

 6. **Bonus**:
     - **Optimization**: Propose at least one optimization that can help the application perform better under increased data loads.